 We do not look at each other, we hide

 White earth, and ruins, ourselves, and nothing beside.

 Our existence; we wait, and are still denied.

-The second half of the poem begins with the speaker describing how the men react to this silence and to one another.
+The second half of Winter-Lull’ begins with the speaker describing how the men react to this silence and to one another.
 They do not speak or even look at one another in these moments.
 They “hide” their “daunted eyes.”
 Everything seems “daunting” to them in their position.
 The war seems impossible to overcome and the silence on the battlefield is not showing any signs of stopping.

-Around this scene there is “White earth, and ruins.”
+Around this scene, there is “White earth, and ruins.”
 It is in this desolate place that has been painted over with snow, that they spend these days of their lives.
 There is no way they can truly hide from one another but they do their best.